-Background: Rapidly spreading the novel coronavirus outbreak (COVID-19) worldwide may increase fear and stress, and cost to people's well-being and their motivation toward activities.
-In this study, we applied principles from Self-Determination Theory, to develop and test activities to satisfy basic psychological needs (autonomy, competence, and relatedness) to enhance the experience of need satisfaction, autonomous self-regulation, and subjective vitality, and to decrease the experience of need frustration, controlled self-regulation, amotivation, and perceived stress.

-Method: Through a ten-days-long experimental research design among an Iranian sample (N = 208, $M{age} = 23.52$, SD = 5.00), we randomly allocated participants to either an experimental (basic psychological need-satisfying activities intervention, n = 98) or a control (neutral comparison group, n = 110) condition.
+Background: The rapidly spreading novel coronavirus outbreak (COVID-19) worldwide may increase fear and stress, and has a cost for people's well-being and their motivation toward activities.
+In this study, we applied principles from Self-Determination Theory to develop and test activities to satisfy basic psychological needs (autonomy, competence, and relatedness) to enhance the experience of need satisfaction, autonomous self-regulation, and subjective vitality, and to decrease the experience of need frustration, controlled self-regulation, amotivation, and perceived stress.
+Method: Using a 10-day experimental research design among an Iranian sample (N = 208, $M{age} = 23.52$, SD = 5.00), we randomly allocated participants to either an experimental (basic psychological need-satisfying activities intervention, n = 98) or a control (neutral comparison group, n = 110) condition.
 Results: Repeated measure ANCOVA showed that participants in the experimental condition reported greater psychological need satisfaction, autonomous self-regulation, subjective vitality, and lesser psychological need frustration, amotivation, and perceived stress than did participants in the control condition.

-Conclusion: We conclude that the intervention was successful in helping participants enhance their motives and well-being and reduce their stress when life is surrounded by uncertainly and during social distancing restrictions.
+Conclusion: We conclude that the intervention was successful in helping participants enhance their motives and well-being and reduce their stress when life is surrounded by uncertainty and during social distancing restrictions.

-Keywords: Need satisfaction, motivational self-regulation, vitality, stressful situation.
+Keywords: motivational self-regulation, need satisfaction, stressful situation, vitality